nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_bundle_structure.md

 summary: "The structure of the bundle used for Digital Child Health (DCH) event messages"
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Digital Child Health Events Specification.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis.
-It is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include warning.html content="This **temporary** site is provided to assist with the development of the **Beta** Digital Child Health Events Specification and is being updated regularly.
+It is advised not to develop against these specifications until a formal announcement has been made.
+Note: The [current published Digital Child Health Events Specification](https://nhsconnect.github.io/Digital-Child-Health/Generated/Chapter.1.About/index.html) is the **Alpha** version published on the NHS Developers Network. " %}

 ## Background ##
 To enable a standardised structure to carry information regarding event messages within the scope of the Digital Child Health Events specification, the Bundle and the Message Header  resources combine to make up the initial event message bundle.